bgerp/PiCons/README.md

 ## Limitations

  - Application is opening only port 80.
 To change this you should change PORT_NUMBER in main.py.
- - Application can work only with 4 fixed GPIOs as outputs, 6 fixed GPIOs as inputs, 8 fixed analog inputs via MCP8003.
+ - Application can work only with 4 fixed GPIOs as relays, 6 fixed GPIOs as inputs, 8 fixed analog inputs via MCP8003.
 The chip is connected via SPI0.

 ## Compatible Hardware